spinnylights/vulkan-notes/vulkan_notes.md

 which will tell you if queues in the given family support presentation to the given surface ([`vkQueuePresentKHR()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkQueuePresentKHR.html)).
-A mature game will generally need to do all of these things.

 In any case, this is the time to pick which queue families you're going to use for which sorts of operations.
 It's generally a good